siliconshells/Explainable-RAG/ReadMe.md

 ### How it works
 Using around 4 documents, the main steps:
-- Retrieve top-k chunks using Facebook AI Similarity Search (FAISS) vector "database" dense vector representations (embeddings) was created with `all-MiniLM-L6-v2` from `sentence-transformers (HuggingFace)` to capture the semantic meaning of sentences and short paragraphs.
+- Retrieve top-3 chunks using Facebook AI Similarity Search (FAISS) vector "database"
+- Dense vector representations (embeddings) was created with `all-MiniLM-L6-v2` from `sentence-transformers (HuggingFace)` to capture the semantic meaning of sentences and short paragraphs.
 - Generate responses with OpenAI's `gpt-4.1-mini`.
 - Attribute sentences by matching them to their sources (cosine similarity)
 - Compute token-level saliency (E5 embeddings) to show level of reliance on the source